AhmadyarRashid/Boillerplate-ReactNative-NativeBase-Redux-I18n/README.md

 # Boillerplate-ReactNative-NativeBase-Redux-I18n
 ## No Need to setup all things again.
-JUST CLONE IT AND START WORKING ON IT
+JUST CLONE IT AND START WORKING :)

 ## Technologies